corsairmarks/asari_portraits_revisited/mod/README.md

     * Reduce duplication in portrait entity definitions, mesh definitions, and asset selectors
 * Update the namelist to account for all built-in army types, remove obsolete entries; Army names more lore-friendly
 * Update namelist to support any gender and not just female
-* Add custom trait "Asari Longevity" to the Asari species class
-    * This trait makes their leaders begin at an older age
-    * Add bonus lifespan to compensate for their older starting age
-    * Automatically given to any species designed with the Asari portraits for free
-    * Enhanced art from original trait
 * Replace original Asari trait with "Cellular Regeneration" that grants the majority of the age boost (and leader XP penalty) and is available for any species to use
 * Update pre-scripted empire for 3.0+
     * Now has Origin: Prosperous Unification